Georgia

 group hike schedule

-What you'll see on the trail
+What you'll see on the route

 Our adventure kicks off with an off-road drive across the vast Gareji Steppe.
-Along the way, we'll run into flocks of sheepgrazing under the watchful eye of shepherd dogs.
+Along the way, we’ll run into flocks of sheep grazing under the watchful eye of shepherd dogs.

-The red and pink stripes come from iron in the soil.
+Red and pink stripes come from iron in the soil.

-The yellow layers are ancient sandstone.
+Yellow layers are ancient sandstone.

-The white patterns are traces of sea salt, chalk, and limestone.
+White patterns are traces of sea salt, chalk, and limestone.

 Because of the bright stripes, people often compare them to bacon.
 We’ll spend plenty of time wandering between them, checking out the cosmic patterns right under our feet.

-along the way.
-We'll wrap up our trek at a small church and a spring, where we'll take a break and grab some tea before heading back to the car.
+We’ll wrap up our trek at a small church and a spring, where we’ll take a break and grab some tea before heading back to the car.

-route details
+trail details

-how to pay?
+How to pay?

-Pay in USD or EUR to a Georgian card TBC
+Pay in USD or EUR to a Georgian TBC card

-Pay in RUB to a Raif card at the Zolotaya Korona rate
+Pay in RUB to a Raif card at the Zolotaya Korona exchange rate

 what’s included?